 Commercial fishing in Alaska carries with it a high risk of danger and injury.
-The Institute for Occupational Health and Safety cites the fatality rate for commercial fisherman at 128 deaths per 100,000 workers per year – more than 28 times the fatality rate for any other occupations.
+The Institute for Occupational Health and Safety cites the fatality rate for Alaskan commercial fishermen at 128 deaths per 100,000 workers per year – more than 28 times the fatality rate for any other occupations.

 Offering more than just commercial fishing, Alaska also has a huge waterborne shipping and freight industry of its own.
-Companies have used Alaskan waterways for years to ship heavy manufacturing goods and raw materials to and from America, and many Alaskan residents actually rely on shipping companies to bring large bulk shipments of groceries and other daily needs from the American mainland to their families – particularly during the harsh winter months.
+Companies have used Alaskan waterways, such as the Yukon River and Porcupine River, for years to ship heavy manufacturing goods and raw materials to and from America, and many Alaskan residents actually rely on shipping companies to bring large bulk shipments of groceries and other daily needs from the American mainland to their families – particularly during the harsh winter months.

 Not all boating done in Alaska is strictly for business.
 Thanks to its combination of fresh and salt water bodies, many people turn to Alaska for some relaxing personal fishing, boat races, or maybe just a day spent on the lake.
 Ample opportunities abound for anyone looking to charter a fishing tour, join a yacht club, or even just take a rowboat out for a nice spin around the lake or off the coast – but with Alaska’s boating safety laws being stricter than many states’, it’s always better safe than sorry.